mesosphere/dcos-commons/frameworks/elastic/docs/connecting-clients.md

 - Service name: This needs to be unique for each instance of the service that is running.
 - Service user: This must be a non-root user that already exists on each agent.
 The default user is `nobody`.
 - The Kibana X-Pack plugin is not installed by default, but you can enable it.
 See the [X-Pack documentation](x-pack.md) to learn more about X-Pack in the Elastic package.
 This setting must match the corresponding setting in the Elastic package (i.e., if you have X-Pack enabled in Kibana, you must also have it enabled in Elastic).
 - Elasticsearch credentials: If you have X-Pack enabled, Kibana will use these credentials for authorization.
 The default user is  `kibana`.
 - Elasticsearch URL: This is a required configuration parameter.
-The default value `http://coordinator.elastic.l4lb.thisdcos.directory:9200` corresponds to the named VIP that exists when the Elastic package is launched with its own default configuration.
+The default value `http://coordinator.{{ page.serviceName }}.l4lb.thisdcos.directory:9200` corresponds to the named VIP that exists when the Elastic package is launched with its own default configuration.

 ### Custom Installation